makersacademy/CV/README.md

 - Languages Ruby, Javascript, Swift, HTML, CSS
 - Frameworks: Rails, Bootstrap
 - Test suites: RSpec, Capybara, Jasmine, Travis
-- IDEs: Atom, Xcode
+- IDEs: Atom, Xcode, Visual Studio
 - Other technologies: GitHub for version control and continuous integration, Heroku for deployment, Active Record for persisting data, SQL/TablePlus for data management

 #### TV journalism / communication

+- I'm an expert at people logistics.
+I am always finding ways to move our staff and kit to various countries via difficult routes and have worked on complicated visa processes and transport options.
+I've managed to get teams out of countries before lockdown, and from war zones with innovative solutions.
-- excellent writing, editing, editorial and logistical skills.
+- I have excellent writing, editing and editorial.
 I'm very proud that I was the first Channel 4 News journalist to report and edit a lead story.
 - I have my voice heard in editorial meetings, face-to-face meetings with the CEO, and was asked by our presenter Jon Snow to work as the researcher on his book because of my ability to condense complex information.
 - Programmes I have worked on have won Emmy, Bafta and RTS awards for news coverage and News Programme of the Year.